termux/termux-gui/Protocol.md

   - params:
     - rid: id of the remote Layout.
     - parent: id of the parent View.
 If not specified, it is added to the remote Layout itself.
-- addRemoteLinearLayout: creates a LinearLayout in a remote Layout.
-Returns the View id in the Layout.
+- <s>addRemoteLinearLayout: creates a LinearLayout in a remote Layout.
+Returns the View id in the Layout.</s> Doesn't work currently.<s>
   - params:
     - rid: id of the remote Layout.
     - parent: id of the parent View.
 If not specified, it is added to the remote Layout itself.
-    - vertical: The same as a normal LinearLayout
+    - vertical: The same as a normal LinearLayout</s>
 - addRemoteTextView: creates a TextView in a remote Layout.
 Returns the View id in the Layout.
   - params:
     - rid: id of the remote Layout.